DevMountain/react-3-mini/README.md

 * Open a terminal window:
   * `Fork` and `clone` this repository.
-  * `cd` into the `rpg` project directory.
   * Run `npm i` to install dependencies.
   * Run `npm start` to spin up the development server.
 * In a second terminal window:
-  * `cd` into the `rpg` project directory.
   * Run `npm run api`.
 This will run a script in the package.json file that will run json-server, point to our API file, and set a port.
 The API has been set up to have a short delay.
 * You should now have two processes running in two separate terminal windows.
 Open a third window and run `npm install axios`.
-You can also use this third window if you want to commit any changes as you go, but keep the first two window running your app and your api.
+You can also use this third window if you want to commit any changes as you go, but keep the first two windows running your app and your api.

 ## Step 1: getEnemies request